Shabucky1812/unforgettable/README.md

 - The repository for this website was created using [GitHub](https://github.com/) and [Git](https://git-scm.com/) was used for version control.
 - The fonts used on this website were imported from [Google Fonts](https://fonts.google.com/about).
 - The image used in the introduction of this README was taken from [Am I Responsive?](https://ui.dev/amiresponsive).
+- The favicon used for this site was generated from [favicon.io](https://favicon.io/).

 ## Deployment